 The Midland College Business and Economic Development Center (BEDC) is located at the Midland College Cogdell Learning Center at 201 W. Florida.
-Since 1985, the BEDC has promoted economic development in the community by providing comprehensive management, financial, and technical assistance and training to small businesses, entrepreneurial ventures, and non-profit organizations in the form of seminars and free, confidential counseling.
-The BEDC provides a non-credit certificate program in business survival skills and offers monthly business seminars.
-The BEDC also conducts business and economic research and offers governmental procurement and international trade guidance to private and non-profit organizations.
+The BEDC promotes economic development in the community by providing comprehensive management, financial, and technical assistance and training to small businesses, entrepreneurial ventures, and non-profit organizations in the form of seminars and free, confidential counseling.
+The BEDC coordinates the Savings for Individual Development Account (IDA) program.
+This IDA program matches the savings of Midlanders saving for a first home or assets to start or expand a small business.
 For more information, visit www.midland.edu/bedc or contact the BEDC at (432) 684-4309.